Skilled Bathroom Drywall Repair in Richmond, BC, With Ironwood Drywall Richmond

 - Applying primer-sealer before finishing

-Drywall Mold Repair
+Drywall Mould Repair

-Professional mold repair includes:
+Professional mould repair includes:

-Step Process Materials
+| Step | Process | Materials |

-Containment Plastic sheeting isolation Heavy-duty plastic, tape
+| Containment | Plastic sheeting isolation | Heavy-duty plastic, tape |

-Removal Cut out infected drywall Utility knife, saw
+| Removal | Cut out infected drywall | Utility knife, saw |

-Treatment Apply antimicrobial solution EPA-approved fungicides
+| Treatment | Apply antimicrobial solution | EPA-approved fungicides |

-Replacement Install mold-resistant drywall Treated gypsum board
+| Replacement | Install mould-resistant drywall | Treated gypsum board |

 Moisture sources must be eliminated before replacement.
 This includes fixing leaks, improving ventilation, and addressing humidity problems.
+Also, new drywall will receive antimicrobial treatment and mould-resistant primers.
+These products create barriers against future fungal growth.

-Mildew Resistant Drywall Repair
+Mildew-Resistant Drywall Repair

 Green board drywall provides enhanced moisture resistance compared to standard gypsum.
 The paper facing receives treatment that resists water absorption and fungal growth.